|Betsy Baffle Questions|

 I rarely find myself wanting more high frequency output .

-I formerly offered a Betsy baffle with a "helper tweeter" that went out to
+I previously offered a Betsy baffle with a "helper tweeter" that went out to

 30K and a toggle switch to enable / disable it, but most of my customers